Life Insurance After a Divorce: Everything You Need to Know

 You have children

-If you and your ex-spouse have children together, it may be wise to maintain life insurance on each other with the other spouse listed as the beneficiary.
-The coverage would replace any financial support they provide if they pass away (or vice versa), allow your children to maintain the lifestyle to which they are accustomed and cover education expenses.
+If you and your ex-spouse have children together, keeping life insurance on each other with the other spouse as the beneficiary may be wise.
+The coverage would replace financial support if one of you passes away, help your children maintain their lifestyle and cover education expenses.

 dollarBadge icon